Lang T. Choosing and Communicating with Journals. J Pub Health Emerg. 2018. In press.

 Lang TA.
 Documenting research in scientific articles: guidelines for authors.
 1. Reporting research designs

-.
+and activities.
 CHEST.
 2006;130:1263-68.
 Invited article.

 Lang T. Getting Published.
 The DO 2006;47:28-36.
 [A publication of the American Osteopathic Association]